mcarfagno/ROS2-bundle-with-nix/README.md

 # ROS2 Bundle with Nix

-Highly recommended introductory read [ROS 2 with Nix](https://sgvd.ai/post/2026-03-25-ros2-with-nix/) !
+Highly recommended introductory read [ROS 2 with Nix](https://sgvd.ai/post/2026-03-25-ros2-with-nix/), because I assume you have already nix installed in your machine.

 This contains an oversimplified workspace with:
 - A talker/listener package
 - A custom interfaces package